emqx/emqx-docs/en_US/operations/backup-restore.md

 - In EMQX 4.x, a single JSON file was used to save all necessary data of EMQX configuration and the built-in database.
 - In EMQX 5.x, the exported data is compressed into a tar file format, allowing for more efficient and structured handling of potentially large amounts of user data.

-{% emqxee %}

-In addition to CLI commands, EMQX Enterprise Edition also offers a data backup and recovery page on the Dashboard, where you can perform data import and export operations.
+In addition to CLI commands, the EMQX Enterprise edition also offers a data backup and recovery page on the Dashboard, where you can perform data import and export operations.

-{% endemqxee %}

 The data that EMQX supports for import and export includes: